waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **New Agent Idea:** Consider creating an 'NPC Behavior Strategist' agent to suggest solutions for dynamic NPC blocking puzzles, like the Youngster in the museum.
 - **Cognitive Bias Log Update:** Added an entry about misdiagnosing the `automated_path_navigator` failure.
 The tool was correct; my *assumption* about the destination's reachability was wrong. **Lesson Reinforced:** I must trust my tools and verify my own assumptions about the game state before attempting to debug code.
 - **(Mt.
 Moon - Rocket Grunt Dialogue)** Spoke to the Rocket Grunt at B2F (30, 12).
 His dialogue remains: "If you find a fossil, give it to me and scram!".
 This confirms the fossil is the required item.

+# XI.
+Future Development

+- **New Agent Idea (NPC Behavior Strategist):** Create an agent to suggest solutions for dynamic NPC blocking puzzles, like the Youngster in the museum.
+This agent would analyze NPC positions, dialogue, and player actions to hypothesize novel interaction sequences.